Earth (1970s magazine): Earth News Service/NewScript Dispatch Service

 Earth News service, headquartered at 210 California Street in San Francisco, was published by Tony Brown.

 In 1974 it launched "Earth Starship," a five-day-a-week service offering subscriber radio stations coverage of contemporary music, film, and other entertainment facets.
 "Earth Starship" was edited by veteran music journalist Bill Sievert.

 By 1977, Earth News' editor-in-chief was Nancy Stevens, and the agency provided two daily dispatches for broadcasters: "Earth News" and "Earth Starship."

 In 1977, Brown sold Earth News to Stevens and KSAN (FM) news director David McQueen.
 Earth News was renamed NewScript Dispatch Service (to avoid confusion with a similarly named entity, Earth News Radio, hosted by Lew Erwin).
 After the change, the daily dispatches were renamed "NewsScript Dispatch" and "The Starship."

 NewScript Dispatch Service survived into the early 1980s.

 Zodiac News Service/Her Say

-Meanwhile, in 1972 Jonathan Newhall, another former Earth staffer, co-founded with John Farley Zodiac News Service, headquartered on Howard Street.
+Meanwhile, in 1972 Jonathan Newhall, another former Earth staffer, founded Zodiac News Service, headquartered on Howard Street.
+John S. Farley was the first general manager of Zodiac News Service.

 In 1977, Zodiac staffers Marlene Edmunds and Anne Millner formed Her Say, a feminist alternative news service, along with Shelley Buck.
 (Zodiac distributed the Her Say dispatches.)
 By 1980, Her Say had over 100 radio subscribers, as well as print outlets like Ms. and Mother Jones.

 Both Zodiac and Her Say lasted into the early 1980s.